SRF0x01/text-editor/README.md

 Im just going to do a doubly linked list for each line.
 Eventually, I should just do a piece table.

+end note: file to head doesnt return the head properly;